 About Reece Sohdi

-I am the Deputy Programme Leader and Lecturer PGCE Further Education and Skills (FES) and Programme Leader for the Learning and Skills Teacher (LST) Apprenticeship.
+I am the Deputy Programme Leader and Lecturer PGCE Further Education and Skills (FES).

 In this role, I contribute to the design and delivery of the course, supporting trainee teachers in developing their practice for diverse educational settings.
 I am committed to fostering inclusive and critical approaches to teaching, learning and research that prepare educators to meet the needs of all learners.